While the month is a time of transition, that doesn’t mean that there aren’t a lot of great things to do in Pennsylvania in November.

 For more information, head over to their website.

-For more information visit the festival’s website.
+For more information and a full event listing, check out the festival’s website.

-A Longwood Christmas in Kennett Square – Begins November 22
+A Longwood Christmas in Kennett Square – Begins November 20

 Every year, Longwood Gardens in southeastern Pennsylvania decks itself out for the holiday season.
 One of the best holiday attractions in all of Pennsylvania, A Longwood Christmas should be on every PA travelers list.

-Small Business Saturday – November 30
+Small Business Saturday – November 28

-This great event will be happening at small shops throughout the state, so wherever you are in Pennsylvania, you can participate in this great event.
+This great event will be happening at small shops throughout the state, so wherever you are in Pennsylvania, you can participate in this event.
 Make sure not to miss out on these great deals and the chance to support Pennsylvania businesses.